cverluise/parseEPO/docs/transform.md

 !!! note
     In this example, variable names have been slightly modified (e.g. `ABSTR` becomes `abstract`).
 This is meant to align variable names with BigQuery patents data standards.
-You can avoid this behavior by setting `--no-prepare-names` (see **tip:SerializeEPO.py** below.)
+You can avoid this behavior by setting `--no-prepare-names`, see **tip:SerializeEPO.py** below.

 ## In practice